johnwcowan/pdp8x/arch.md

   * The 1-bit S register is 1 if the next instruction is going to be skipped (not executed) and 0 otherwise.

-  * The 11-bit SP register, which specifies the current stack pointer relative to STACK.

   * The 32-bit Y register contains the address of the memory location being accessed by the current instruction (if any).